{{org_field_logo}}

 16. Policy Review

-This policy will be reviewed annually by the Director of {{org_field_name}} or earlier if required due to changes in legislation, best practice guidance, incidents, or operational requirements.
+This policy will be reviewed at least annually by the Director or Responsible Person, or earlier where required due to:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}